 In video games there’s heaps of rules, like: don’t fall into that pit Mario.

 The “real world” (this one) has plenty of rules as well and we’re especially good at thinking up names for them, like “Common Law” and “The Laws of Thermodynamics” and “Thermomix Instruction Manual”.

-But here’s the thing: in movies the rules can be adjusted.
-Sometimes this rule-bending is embedded into the story itself.
-Other times the characters might have an innate awareness of “the rules” and thus be able to bend them to their advantage.
-Sometimes, as in Last Action Hero, there’s a magic ticket involved.
+But here’s the thing: in movies, the rules can be adjusted.
+Sometimes, as in Last Action Hero, this rule-bending is embedded into the story itself.
+Other times the characters might have an innate awareness of “the rules” and thus be able to bend them to their advantage (this doesn’t always work out).

-In video games you can use an Action Replay or input a bunch of button presses on your controller, or, if you’re feeling especially brave, you can type”no_clip” into the console.
+In video games you can use an Action Replay or input a bunch of button presses on your controller, or, if you’re feeling especially foolhardy, you can type “no_clip” into the console.

 What’s out there, beyond the darkness?
 Does one see Truth?
 The Face of God?
 Or merely more emptiness?